She is determined to learn.

 Vocational Training

-With the right skills and support, these young women don’t just learn a trade—they forge a new path forward.
+With the right skills and support, young women don’t just enter new fields — they reshape expectations.

 Mentorship

-Because when one girl rises with the support of another, they both grow—and so does the world around them.
+When one girl rises with the support of another, both grow — and so do the communities around them.

 “To girls and women everywhere, I issue a simple invitation.
 My sisters, my daughters, my friends; find your voice.”